ErlingSigurdson/Billy/README.md

 3. Send command `AT+IOTREQMSG=<value>` to assign a request message that suits the remote server's settings.
 4. Send command `AT+IOT=ON` to turn IoT functionality on.
 5. Make sure Billy receives commands from the remote server.

+Test the functionality that lets you drive a 7-segment 4-digit display using two daisy-chained 74HC595 ICs as follows:
+1. _TODO_

 ***